BozidarKljajevic/FromBeyond/README.md

 # FromBeyond
 From Beyond is a video game realized in unity.
-The game is an adventure, a form of escape room with missions, puzzles and obstacles.
+The game is an adventure, a form of escape room with missions, riddles and obstacles.

 ![4](https://user-images.githubusercontent.com/57592450/131248195-168e6a72-5c28-4419-b73a-1c64fac751ac.png)